blackboard/anthologydevdocs/docs/archive/b2/resources/preparing-for-saas-and-new-learn-versions.md

 # Preparing Your Building Blocks For Learn SaaS and Newer Learn Versions

-Blackboard Building Blocks have long been a staple in the Blackboard Learn platform.
+Blackboard Building Blocks have long been a staple in the Blackboard LMS platform.
 These Java Web Apps allow you to customize the workflow and experience that you and your faculty use to interact with the system.

-We realize that this is an important part of the Learn ecosystem, and so Blackboard Learn SaaS with the Original Experience will continue to support your Building Blocks going forward**\***.
+We realize that this is an important part of the Learn ecosystem, and so Blackboard LMS SaaS with the Original Experience will continue to support your Building Blocks going forward**\***.
 That said, the architecture of the SaaS-delivered platform is dramatically different than that of the self- and managed-hosted servers you are used to.
 As a result, your Building Block will